mitvis/semi-formal-workspace/README.md

 ## The dangerous API key input method

 For prototyping or at least until the vision APIs are able to support higher usage limits, we've also included the `RiskyButCoolAPIKeyInput`, similar to the one found on [makereal.tldraw.com](https://makereal.tldraw.com).
 Please use this as carefully and ethically as you can, as users should be reluctant to add API keys to public sites.

+# TODOs

+- try the makereal acting as a suggestion (including diffs!) just like cursor.sh. place it to the right and use cmd+enter to accept the suggestion